nordprojects/vue-ts-template/README.md

 - `npm run dev`
 - Go to http://localhost:8080

+## Firebase

+To use with Firebase Realtime Database, add your Firebase project config to the `initializeApp` call in `src/firebaseApp.ts`.

 ## Debugging in VS Code

 - Install the 'Debugger for Chrome' plugin.